MaximFedarau/Sokudo/README.md

 ***
 Note:
-Now if you are trying to test our app there is a little issue with yt-dlp.
+Now if you are trying to test our app there is a little issue with yt-dlp on some devices.
 Our team is fixing this problem.
 If you need to immediately download YouTube video follow this steps:
 1) Follow path: ./public/scripts/download.js.
 2) In 45th line change this line: `const youtubedl = require('youtube-dl-exec')`.